dashingsoft/codebang/test/README.md

 ### 2. start codebang and future-server

-you have to start future-server at port `9092`. change directory to `future-server`, then
+you have to start future-server at port `9092`. change directory to `future-server` in a terminal, then
 ```sh
 python3 manage.py runserver 9092